How to buy the right child car seat

 Some cars or car seats offer tether strap options as an alternative to a support leg.

-Top tether straps should only be fixed to a tether anchor point that's been designed to stand up to the force of a child car seat pulling away from it in a crash.
+Top tether straps should only be fixed to a tether anchor point that's been designed to withstand the force of a child car seat pulling away from it in a crash.

 Headrests are not designed to do this.

-Some top tether anchor points are unhelpfully placed in the middle of the boot of the car, which can stop you from putting luggage in your boot.
+Some top tether anchor points are unhelpfully placed in the middle of the boot of the car, which can stop you from putting luggage in there.

 Car seat fitting lists